tobybreckon/fire-detection-cnn/README.md

 ## Instructions to test pre-trained models:

-To download and test the supplied code and pre-trained models (with TensorFlow/TFLean/OpenCV installed) do:
+To download and test the supplied code and pre-trained models (with **TensorFlow 1.x / TFLean 0.32 / OpenCV 4.x** installed) do:

 ```
 $ git clone https://github.com/tobybreckon/fire-detection-cnn.git